Last week, Lightroom CC/6 got off to a slightly bumpy start, with some installation failures and hidden purchase buttons, but the dust is settling.

 Why is it slower when it was supposed to be faster?

 To quote Eric Chan, “LR runs a self-diagnostic test of the GPU during startup, to make sure that the hardware has enough resources, and also that it can render an image correctly using the Lightroom imaging pipeline.
 Even if the hardware and software driver reports that OpenGL 3.3 is supported, this self-diagnostic test is used to double-check that the GPU can actually be used for processing images in Lr.
 If this step fails, then Lr will automatically disable the GPU support.”
-You can read more of Eric’s note here and an official tech note on the GPU functionality.
+You can read an official tech note on the GPU functionality.

 Even if your graphics card passes that test, it doesn’t mean it’ll perform well.
 Your graphics card may be too underpowered to see any benefits, or there may be driver incompatibilities (they’re working on some AMD issues).
 There are two things you can do if you’re seeing performance problems or crashes: